drmingdrmer/opencache/doc/src/arch/storage-model.md

 ## Update manifest

 A write operation does not update `Manifest` file.
-`Manifest` is only replaced when files(Key store files, Chunk store files or access store files) are added or removed(or configuration changed).
+`Manifest` is only replaced when files(Chunk files or access store files) are added or removed(or configuration changed).
-E.g., when a new Key file is opened, or a compaction of Chunk files is done.
+E.g., when a new chunk file is opened, or a compaction of Chunk files is done.

 The Manifest file is named with monotonic incremental integers, e.g., `manifest-000021`.